HewlettPackard/hpe3par_ansible_module/Modules/readme.md

 Synopsis
 --------

--   On HPE 3PAR and PRIMERA - Create Volume Set. - Add Volumes to Volume Set. - Remove Volumes from Volume Set.
+-   On HPE 3PAR and PRIMERA - Create Volume Set - Add Volumes to Volume Set - Remove Volumes from Volume Set

 Parameters
 ----------